 Also, whenever I have made this over the years, it’s been a sure-fire crowd-pleaser, and it’s also been the recipe that I’ve been asked about the most, which is why I absolutely had to share it here on the blog.

-I’ll share the taco recipe / alterations some other day, today I’ll share the process of making Whole Tandoori Chicken with step by step photos.
+I’ll share the taco recipe / alterations some other day, but for now, here’s my go-to recipe for making whole tandoori chicken with step by step photos and video.

 Prep the Chicken